 2015 – Data Necklace of Good Night SMS

 Paul Heinicker, a master student in interaction design at the University of Applied Sciences Potsdam, created a data-driven necklace representing a long-distance relationship by sent "good night"-messages from him to his girlfriend.
 While visualising two years of message history, two diagonal opposing points of the rectangle constitute the starting points for both years.
 The ongoing sides in each case are coded to the days with and without good night SMS.
-In detail, the plain horizontal […]
+In detail, the plain horizontal sides […]

 2016 – Thoughtforms: 3D-Printed Thoughts

 Kellyann Geurts and In Dae Hwang, Monash University, give physical shape to thoughts by turning EEG data into solid objects.
 During three public events at Melbourne in 2016, she placed a mobile EEG device on volunteers and asked them to think of a memory or emotion of their choice.
 Their EEG output was translated in real time into a 3D shape they could see on a computer screen.
 Participants could then press a button to pause the shape and send it to a 3D printer.
-They were then invited to […]
+They were then invited to write […]

 2016 – Housing Prices Ripping San Francisco Apart

 This data sculpture depicts a map of housing prices in San Francisco.
 It’s a map of the city, torn at the seams.
 The height of each area represents the average price per square foot for recent home sales.
 Where neighboring areas are close in value they are connected, but if neighboring areas are too far from each other I allow them to split, tearing the city along its most severe economic divides.
 Also see our entry 2013 – Doug McCune’s Physical Maps.
-Sources: Doug McCune (2016) […]
+Sources: Doug McCune (2016) Sculpture of […]

 2016 – Actuated Prism Map of Italy